The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Photo by Myriad Life Photo/Shutterstock

-It’s the simple things that make Wells-next-the-Sea such a delightful vacation destination: A vast golden-sand beach stretches out for miles east of the town’s seafront, backed by pine forest and big dunes, plus a row of multicolored traditional beach huts, many of which are for day hire.
-Crabbing from the quay is a popular pastime in the town itself, with both kids and adults competing to catch a 10-legged friend or two, and classic British, locally caught fish and chips should be eaten from a paper bag for lunch—French’s has the best.
+It’s the simple things that make Wells-next-the-Sea such a delightful vacation destination: A vast golden-sand beach stretches for miles east of the town’s seafront.
+It’s backed by a pine forest and big dunes, plus a row of multicolor traditional beach huts, many of which are available for day hire.
+Crabbing from the quay is a popular pastime in the town; kids and adults can compete to catch a 10-legged friend or two.
+Classic British fish and chips, with locally caught fish, should be eaten from a paper bag for lunch—French’s has the best.

 Where to stay

-Stay nearby at the Victoria in Holkham village, where local venison curry is the dinner menu highlight.
+Stay nearby at the Victoria in Holkham, where local venison curry is the dinner menu highlight.

 Some 5,000 people call Keswick home.